Shruti8196/Data_Mining/README.md

-## DSCI_553 (Foundations and Applications of Data Mining)

 #### Description
-Data mining is a foundational piece of the data analytics skill set.
-At a high level, it allows the analyst to discover patterns in data, and transform it into a usable product.
-The course will taught data mining algorithms for analyzing very large data sets.
-It had an applied focus, in that it was meant for preparing students to utilize topics in data mining to solve real world problems
+Data mining is an essential component of the data analytics skill set, enabling analysts to unveil patterns in data and convert it into practical insights.
+The course will concentrate on teaching data mining algorithms suitable for analyzing extensive datasets.
+With a strong applied focus, the curriculum aims to equip students with the ability to leverage data mining techniques to address real-world challenges effectively.

 #### Homeworks
 These following code are my homework source code.